kristijanhusak/laravel4-form-builder/README.md

             ->add('tags', 'collection', [
                 'type' => 'text',
-                'property' => 'name',    // Which property to use on the tags model for value, defualts to id 'data' => $this->model->tags        // If existing model is passed and it has tags, it will automatically populate data
-                'options' => [    // these are options for a single type 'label' => false,
+                'property' => 'name',    // Which property to use on the tags model for value, defualts to id 'data' => [],            // Data is automatically bound from model, here we can override it 'options' => [    // these are options for a single type 'label' => false,
                     'attr' => ['class' => 'tag']